 It may have never occurred to many of us that cleaning your dishwasher is a thing.
 Surely, it would clean itself… right?
 Well, no.

-Not only will the machine work better, but you’ll also save money In the long run as well, and you’ll no longer need to worry about costly repairs and maintenance!
+Not only will the machine work better, but you’ll also save money in the long run as well.
+Plus, you’ll no longer need to worry about costly repairs and maintenance!
 It’s a win-win.

 A woman loading various items into the top rack of a dishwasher.